January 7-9, 2021

-She currently serves as the ATA’s member outreach manager, and plays a crucial role in several ATA initiatives, including the Archery Park Guide, Retail Growth Initiative and Archery Equipment Development Program.
+She currently serves as the ATA’s manager of range and retail programs, and plays a crucial role in several ATA initiatives, including the Archery Park Guide, Retail Growth Initiative and Archery Equipment Development Program.
 She’s also a presenter at the Trade Show Academy Seminars.

 Nicole is involved in the equipment-testing aspects of the Archery Equipment Development Program.
 She recruits new field-testers, interviews them, organizes equipment to be tested, monitors the testing process and compiles product feedback.
 She’s also the main contact person for the Archery Park Guide, which helps cities, counties and states develop safe, accessible archery facilities in communities.
 In addition, she tracks the progress of retailers trained in the Retail Growth Initiative, and helps them develop websites and digital assets.

 Along with the ATA’s Kurt Smith, Nicole serves as a liaison to the ATA’s Retail Council.
 She takes notes, organizes meeting logistics, and updates Council members.

 Nicole is certified as a USA Archery NTS-Level 3 coach, and is a Basic Archery Instructor Trainer.
 She is also certified as an instructor for hunter education, Project Wild and Explore Bowhunting.
 In 2010, Nicole received the Kentucky Colonel Award, the highest honor bestowed by the commonwealth of Kentucky.

 Nicole is a lifelong outdoorswoman, and credits her father with instilling her passion for hunting and fishing at an early age.
 She began shooting archery at 22 and spends as much time in the woods and on the water as possible, pursuing deer, waterfowl, turkeys, frogs, crappies, and bluegills.
 She often mentors youth hunts for deer and turkeys; and enjoys sketching, painting, gardening and cooking.